BayashiPascal/RunRecorder/README.md

 ## Table Of Content

-1. Install
+1 Install

-1.1.
-C library
+1.1 C library

-1.2.
-Web API
+1.2 Web API

-2. Usage
+2 Usage

-2.1.
-Through the C library
+2.1 Through the C library

-2.1.1.
-Get the version
-2.1.2.
-Create a new project
-2.1.3.
-Get the list of projects
-2.1.4.
-Create a new metric
-2.1.5.
-Get the list of metrics
-2.1.6.
-Add a measure
-2.1.7.
-Delete a measure
-2.1.8.
-Get the measures
-2.1.9.
-Delete a project
-2.2.
-Through the Web API
+2.2 Through the Web API

-2.2.1.
-Help
-2.2.2.
-Get the version
-2.2.3.
-Create a new project
-2.2.4.
-Get the list of projects
-2.2.5.
-Create a new metric
-2.2.6.
-Get the list of metrics
-2.2.7.
-Add a measure
-2.2.8.
-Delete a measure
-2.2.9.
-Get the measures
-2.2.10.
-Delete a project
-2.3.
-From the command line, with Curl
+2.3 From the command line, with Curl

-2.3.1.
-Help
-2.3.2.
-Get the version
-2.3.3.
-Create a new project
-2.3.4.
-Get the list of projects
-2.3.5.
-Create a new metric
-2.3.6.
-Get the list of metrics
-2.3.7.
-Add a measure
-2.3.8.
-Delete a measure
-2.3.9.
-Get the measures
-2.3.10.
-Delete a project
-2.4.
-From the command line, with the RunRecorder CLI 2.4.1.
-Create a new project
+2.4 From the command line, with the RunRecorder CLI

-2.4.2.
-Get the list of projects
-2.4.3.
-Create a new metric
-2.4.4.
-Get the list of metrics
-2.4.5.
-Add a measure
-2.4.6.
-Delete a measure
-2.4.7.
-Get the measures
-2.4.8.
-Delete a project
-2.5.
-From other languages, with HTTP request (e.g. JavaScript) 2.5.1.
-Get the version
+2.5 From other languages, with HTTP request (e.g. JavaScript)

-2.5.2.
-Create a new project
-2.5.3.
-Get the list of projects
-2.5.4.
-Create a new metric
-2.5.5.
-Get the list of metrics
-2.5.6.
-Add a measure
-2.5.7.
-Delete a measure
-2.5.8.
-Get the measures
-2.5.9.
-Delete a project
-3. Web viewer
+3 Web viewer

-4. License
+4 License

 # 1 Install